-To cancel the white balance setting, press the MENU button.
+To cancel the white balance setting, press BACK.

-3. Press the shutter button to make the new setting.
+5. Press the shutter button to make the new setting.

-To use your custom white balance setting, see "Adjusting the white balance setting" on page 2-14.
+To use your custom white balance setting, see "Adjusting the white balance setting" on page 2-16.

-Selecting the language
+Selecting the signal system and language

-Depending on the country of purchase, you can choose English, Japanese, French, German, Italian, Portuguese, Spanish or

-Chinese as the language used to display camera information on the LCD monitor.
-To select the language, follow the steps below.
+Depending on the country of purchase, you need to choose the NTSC or PAL signal system to meet your local television broadcasting standards.
+You can also choose English, Japanese, French, German, Italian, Portuguese, Spanish or Chinese as the language used to display camera information on the LCD monitor.
+To select the signal system and language, follow the steps below.

-- 1. Turn the camera's dial switch to 1. - 2.
-Press the ISO button, then press the ISO or W.B. button to highlight your language of choice. - Press the MENU button.
-The language setting is saved.
+- Turn the camera's dial switch to 1.

+- Press the W.B. button.
+2.

+- Press the ISO, W.B., +, and buttons to highlight 3. your language.

+- Press Signal system to select NTSC or PAL.
+4.

+- Press SET to save your settings.
+5.